-- For hard-to-reach areas, wrap the long plastic bristle brush with a microfiber towel and insert it into the hard-to-reach areas to remove the wet dirt, oil, and soap.
+- Cover the long plastic bristle brush with a microfiber towel and insert it into the hard-to-reach areas to remove the wet dirt, oil, and soap.

-- Drying of components - In this process, the engine and the engine bay are dried.
+- Drying of components – The engine and the engine bay are dried in this process.

-- Using a microfiber towel, get rid of the water from the engine and the engine bay.
+- Remove the water from the engine and the engine bay using a microfiber towel.

 - Clean off missed spots by using soapy water and a microfiber towel.

-- Detailing -In this step, the engine and the engine bay are buffed shine for presentation.
+- Detailing -In this step, the engine and bay are buffed shine for presentation.